ANGJustinl/benthic/README.md

 ## 🖥️ System Features

-- **Agentic Designed Story**: A narrative experience co-authored by Gemini 1.5 Pro and Claude 3.5 Sonnet.
+- **Agentic Designed Story**: A narrative experience co-authored by Gemini 3 Pro and Claude 4.5.
 - **Incremental Survival**: Manage Oxygen, Power, and Temperature.
 Every click matters when the air is running out.
 - **Manual Override**: Physical interactions matter.
 Crank the generator, scrub the CO2 filters, and keep the fluids moving.
 - **Chapter System**: Progress through distinct story phases: